Can gravity-fed downhill mountain biking become as big as downhill skiing? Killington and ski resorts around Vermont are banking on it.

-This year, the Vermont Bike & Brew festival again kicks off the summer season at Killington June 15-17, and in August the Fox US Open of Mountain Biking will draw world class athletes for downhill and enduro racers to the resort.
+This year, the Vermont Bike & Brew festival again kicked off the summer season at Killington June 21-23, and in August 2018, the Fox US Open of Mountain Biking drew world class athletes for downhill and enduro racers to the resort.
 Says Newth: “It’s no coincidence that races like the US Open have decided to move their events to Killington.
 And, I don’t think that’s going to stop any time soon.”

 Gravity Doesn’t Suck

 In the past two years, resorts around the state have made a big push building out networks of downhill mountain trails with berms and jumps, flowy downhill runs and rental shops with all the gear you need.
-Last year, Okemo cut the ribbon on new downhill trails.
-In July, Suicide Six opens the first miles of trails in a multi-year plan and this fall, Stratton will open its first lift-served trails.
+In 2017, Okemo cut the ribbon on new downhill trails.
+In 2018, Suicide Six opened the first miles of trails in a multi-year plan and this fall, Stratton will open its first lift-served trails.

 If you’re interested in letting gravity do the work for you, make a weekend out of lift-served, downhill riding.
 You may want to rent a full suspension bike with disc brakes.
 If you plan on going at any speed, consider a full-face helmet, upper body protection, knee and shin pads.
 Fortunately, all this is available for rent at most downhill resorts for about $100 to $165 (for a rental downhill bike, all your gear and a day ticket.)
 Want to take the lift up and ride down?
 Here’s where to go:

 Killington offers 30 miles of downhill riding across five peaks with trails for the beginner, intermediate and advanced rider.
 The higher you go on the mountain, the more advanced the trails, with beginner and intermediate terrain located near the Snowshed and Ramshead areas.
 The lines are steep and the trails slash in and out of woods on trails designed by British Columbia trail builders Gravity Logic.
-This summer, Killington will unveil its new Krusty Trail in the Ramshead
+Last summer, Killington unveiled its new Krusty Trail in the Ramshead

 area, a 2.29 mile-long intermediate flow trail.
 Must ride: The Krusty Trail, Scarecrow, Gambler, Kon Tiki.
 Easiest trail: Anything in the Snowshed Express zone.
 Best cross-country trail: The mountain primarily features downhill trails, but cross-country style trails can be accessed in the South Ridge area or near Kent Pond in town.
 Après-bike: On-mountain, head for the Umbrella Bars or Preston’s.
 The Foundry offers craft cocktails and pond-front seating.
 TheLookout Tavern is a local staple, and features burgers and a great craft beer selection.
 Local shop(s): Alpine Bike Works, The Basin.
-Don’t miss: Vermont Bike ,N Brew, June 15-17.
-Fox Mountain Biking US Open, Aug.
-1-5.
-Vittoria Eastern States Cup Enduro Series, Sept.
-23. Cost: Day tickets are $60 for adults, and $40 for kids.
+Don’t miss: Vermont Bike ,N Brew, June 21-23.
+Maxis Eastern States Cup Box Showdown, Aug.
+3-4.
+Cost: Day tickets are $60 for adults, and $40 for kids.
 More info: killington.com

 Okemo made its first foray into lift-accessed riding last summer with four miles of downhill trails within easy reach of the main base area.
 These trails cater to beginner and intermediate riders as they weave in and out of pockets of forests from the top of Quad A to the bottom.
 The trails are suited for a variety of mountain bikes (no full suspension downhill rig needed here), making them perfect for any rider looking to start easy, or to develop skills before moving on to harder terrain.
 Must ride: The Spur, Black Eyed Katy.
 Easiest Trail: The Green Mile.
 Best cross-country trail: Uphill travel is not allowed on Okemo’s trails.
 Après-bike: Grab some Mexican, Cajun fusion food featuring locally sourced ingredients at the Mojo Café in Ludlow, and cocktails at Main + Mountain.
 Local shop: Mountain Cycology in Ludlow.
-Don’t miss: Hops in the Hills, August 3-5.
-Evolution Bike Park Demo Day, August 25.
-Park opens: June 23.
+Don’t miss: Hops in the Hills, August 2-3.
 Cost: $35 per day for adults (13 and older) and $25 per day for juniors (ages seven to 12), and free for kids six and under.
 Opening day: June 23.
 More info: okemo.com

 Thirty-two years ago, Vermont’s southernmost ski area was among the first to open its lifts and trails to mountain bikes.
 After hosting years of elite-level NORBA races, the resort’s 12-mile trail system continues to challenge all types of riders.
 For cross-country riders, the Base Loop is a fun, introductory loop.
 Downhill riders use the Canyon Express to access popular trails like Gateway, which, at 2.5 free-flowing miles is one of longest introductory downhill trails in the East.
 For those who like to use their full-body armor, Swamp Donkey offers a steep expert ride with large jumps and tall berms and winds in and out of the trees.
 This trail offers the opportunity for some air.
 You can rent both bikes and full-body armor at the base.